petros-d/docs/docs/create-project.md

 └── requirements.txt # For Python packages
 ```

-This set of files will build into a Docker image that you can either run on your local machine or deploy to Astronomer Cloud.
+This set of files will build into a Docker image that you can both run on your local machine and deploy to Astronomer Cloud.

 ### Astronomer Runtime